favalos06/10-Object-Oriented-Programming-Team-Profile-Generator/README.md

 - [Deployed Link](#deployed-link)

 ## Installation
-It simply requires an 'npm install'
+It simply requires an 'npm i'

 ## Usage
-Run 'node index' and answer the prompted questions for all desired team member additions.
+Run 'npm start' and answer the prompted questions for all desired team member additions.
 The html file will generate within the 'dist' folder.
+To reset the dist folder and delete the generated file, run 'npm reset' in the terminal.
 ![Screenshot of Project](assets/images/screenshot.png)

 ## License